New equations of state constrained by nuclear physics, observations, and QCD calculations of high-density nuclear matter: Summary and outlook

 The effective mass is a key quantity that determines the temperature dependence of the EOS.
 It was demonstrated in various studies~\cite{Yasi20EOSeffects,Schn19EOSeffects,Baus10thermal} that a thorough description of the effective mass is crucial for CCSN and NSM simulations.
 In this work, we have studied different high-density extrapolations of the microscopic nuclear-density results for the effective mass.
 It will be interesting to investigate the impact of different effective mass scenarios on thermal effects in astrophysical applications.

 The description of the interaction part in our approach represents an improvement over traditional EOS functionals~\cite{Latt91LSEOS,Shen98eos,Shen11eos3,Hemp12EOSccsn,Stei13EOSccsn,Schn17LSEOS} as well.
-That is, we have modeled the interaction part not as a sum of density monomials but as a sum of density-dependent rational functions (the temperature-independence of the interaction part is small~\cite{Keller20PNMfintT}, and thus was neglected in this work).
+That is, we have modeled the interaction part not as a sum of density monomials but as a sum of density-dependent rational functions (the temperature-independence of the interaction part is small~\cite{Kell20finiteT}, and thus was neglected in this work).
 This ensures that the EOS functional is appropriately stable under variations of the low- and high-density input.
 We have fitted the parameters of the interaction part to the combination of state-of-the-art neutron matter calculations and observational constraints.
 From this, we have derived a comprehensive uncertainty band for neutron star matter.
-Our EOSs predict that the radius of a canonical 1.4 solar mass neutron star lies in the range $R_{1.4}=11.1-13.6\km$.
-The fRG results of Leonhardt \text{et al.}~\cite{Leon19fRGeos} provide an additional constraint that leads to a significant reduction in the radius uncertainty of neutron stars.
+Our EOSs predict that the radius of a canonical 1.4 solar mass neutron star lies in the range $R_{1.4}=11.1$--$13.6\km$.
+The fRG results of Leonhardt \textit{et al.}~\cite{Leon19fRGeos} provide an additional constraint that leads to a significant reduction in the radius uncertainty of neutron stars.
+As a summary plot of our results for SNM, we show in Fig.~\ref{fig:PSNM} the pressure of SNM from our EOS functional, as well as from the chiral EFT and fRG results from Ref.~\cite{Leon19fRGeos}, and compare these with the constraints extracted from heavy-ion collisions from Ref.~\cite{Dani02Esymm}.
+The comparison of these results shows that a very promising consistency is emerging between these different dense-matter constraints.

-Our EOS functional represents a significant step towards a microscopic description of the complete uncertainty range of the dense matter EOS for astrophysical simulations.
+Overall, our EOS functional represents a significant step towards a microscopic description of the complete uncertainty range of the dense matter EOS for astrophysical simulations.
 Future work will be targeted at further refinements of the EOS functional, including the careful consideration of possible phase-transition effects on the dense matter EOS, and the construction of comprehensive EOS tables for direct use in CCSN and NSM simulations.